List of NCAA Division I men's basketball career scoring leaders

 Additionally, several of the players on this list played during an era when college freshmen were ineligible to compete at the varsity level and competed on either freshman or junior varsity teams.
 As freshman and junior varsity statistics do not count toward official NCAA records, three players—Pete Maravich, Oscar Robertson and Elvin Hayes—only had three seasons to compile their totals.
 Larry Bird redshirted (sat out) his freshman year, and therefore, like Maravich, Robertson, and Hayes, his totals were also achieved in only three seasons.
-With the advantage of the three-point option and an extra year of varsity eligibility, their already-historical statistics would have been much higher.
 Maravich, a guard from LSU, not only owns the three highest single season averages in Division I history, but also the highest career total.
 Remarkably, he scored 3,667 points in a mere 83 games.

 Four players on this top 25 list are enshrined in the Naismith Memorial Basketball Hall of Fame: Pete Maravich, Oscar Robertson, Elvin Hayes, and Larry Bird.